jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_set_row_height_pixels.rs - Demonstrates setting the height
   for a row in Excel.

+* doc_worksheet_set_selected.rs - Demonstrates selecting worksheet in a
+  workbook.
+The active worksheet is selected by default so in this example the first two worksheets are selected.

+* doc_worksheet_set_tab_color.rs - Demonstrates set the tab color of
+  worksheets.

 * doc_worksheet_set_zoom.rs - Demonstrates setting the worksheet zoom
   level.